Take Him Out on Dates, Too

 But of course, I’ll also say that while being in a fully equal relationship sounds idyllic, in reality, it takes work.
 A lot of work on both individual’s parts.
-When I met my boyfriend, I knew he was different.
+When I met Jacob, I knew he was different.
 He loves me and raises me up.
 He’s the most supportive and caring guy I’ve ever met.
 But he doesn’t coddle me, he doesn’t suffocate me with affection, and he doesn’t treat me like a fragile angel who needs everything to be done for her so she doesn’t have to want for anything.
 He loves me unconditionally, but also understands that I’m a self-sufficient, independent woman who is fully capable and an equal contributor to all areas of my life, from my relationship to my job, and everything in between.
 And, on top of all of that, having an equal partnership comes with understanding that your boyfriend (or husband, or partner) is only human–he can’t, and shouldn’t be expected to, do everything.

 While I’m all about being spoiled and I will never say no to a surprise date or a bouquet of flowers, surprises and dates shouldn’t always fall exclusively on the guy’s shoulders to have to plan or pay for.
 When we moved in together earlier this year and established our first house rule–monthly date night–we immediately agreed that we would take turns doing the planning, surprising, and spending so that we could each feel appreciated.
 Everyone likes surprises, right?
 And I personally get so much satisfaction out of figuring out date nights that consist of things he’s never done before.
 This year, we’ve taken each other out to cooking classes, neon art tours of downtown LA (he loves neon art!), drive-in movies, comedy shows (he knew I’d been meaning to go to one ever since I moved to LA), and finally last weekend, I took him to go see Cirque du Soleil’s Luzia (which I highly recommend!).
 It’s exciting to plan something new every other month, and sit back and enjoy being a little spoiled on the months in between when it’s his turn.